Marília Mendonça interrupted the last show after a man threw a bucket of ice at a woman during a riot: 'Are you crazy?' | Sorocaba and Jundiaí

 “It all started because I was leaning against the fence.
 A woman said I was invading her space.
 But I had worked all week standing up and I wanted to sit down, so I said I would stay there.
 They started to play gin, then they played ice, then water and they pushed me.
 Then I threw a bottle of water at her head.
 The guy came and punched me and all my friends came to help me,” she says.

-“With immense regret, we confirm the death of singer Marília Mendonça, her producer Henrique Ribeiro, her uncle and advisor Abicieli Silveira Dias Filho, the pilot and co-pilot of the plane, whose names we will preserve at this time.
-The plane took off from Goiânia with destination to Caratinga/MG, where Marília would have a performance tonight.
-At the moment, this is the information we have.”, informed the singer’s advisor in a note.

-The firefighters also confirmed the death through the following note: “The Military Fire Department of Minas Gerais reports that this Friday (5), a small aircraft, model Beech Aircraft, crashed in the rural area of Piedade de Caratinga.
-The CBMMG confirms that the aircraft was carrying the singer Marília Mendonça and that she is among the fatal victims.”
+- Experts try to understand what made the plane fly so low

+- False message linked plane crash to sudden pilot illness due to vaccine

-The singer was born in Cristianópolis (GO) on July 22, 1995.
-She emerged as an icon of “feminejo” in 2016, with hits like “Infiel” and “Eu sei de cor”.
+Marília Mendonça was born in Cristianópolis (GO) on July 22, 1995.
+She emerged as a “feminine” icon in 2016, with hits like “Infiel” and “Eu sei de cor”.
 Before, she was already a composer of hits in the country.

-Remember the trajectory.
+- And more: what is known and what remains to be clarified about the accident that killed the singer

+Accident with Marília Mendonça: what is known and what remains to be clarified

 See more news from the region at g1 Sorocaba and Jundiaí